Web3 wallet

 Can I stake DEX tokens for rewards?

 Yes.
 Many DEX tokens (UNI, SUSHI, CAKE) can be staked for rewards or used in liquidity pools.
+Rewards depend on protocol conditions and can change, and staking always involves smart contract and market risk.

 Are DEX tokens a good long-term investment?